 Judges 1:28 It came about when Israel became strong, that they put the Canaanites to forced labor, but they did not drive them out completely.

-Because the writer had the advantage of hindsight, enabling him to be able to reflect upon these events and identify the 7 cycles of apostasy, in which the people of God turn away from Him, call out to Him for a deliverer, and then receive the deliverer whom He raises up to restore their peace.
+Because the writer had the advantage of hindsight, he was able to reflect upon these events and identify the 7 cycles of apostasy, in which the people of God turn away from Him, call out to Him for a deliverer, and then receive the deliverer whom He raises up to restore their peace.

 The writer is able to see the continuity of God’s purpose.
 The commander in chief remains, the angel of the Lord, the captain of the Lord’s host whom we met in Joshua 5:13.
 The angel is a Christophany- a pre-incarnate appearance of the second person of the Trinity.
 He claims to be the one who brought them out of Egypt and into the Promised Land.
 He rebukes the Israelites for making covenants with the enemy and not tearing down false altars.
 He rebukes them with these words: